Engee documentation

 Details

-The heat energy required to change the temperature of a component by one degree.
-Heat capacity is the ability of the damper to absorb and retain heat energy.
+The thermal energy required to change the temperature of a component by one degree.
+The heat capacity is the ability of the damper to absorb and retain thermal energy.

 Dependencies

-To use this parameter, select the Enable thermal port checkbox.
+To use this parameter, select the check box Enable thermal port.

 J/K | kJ/K